 If you know Cummins (and regularly read txGarage) you’ll know the company has been a long-time supplier to Dodge and, later, Ram trucks.
 Their big (15-liter) diesels power a significant number of Class A commercial semis, while smaller diesels propel a large percentage of the diesel motorhome market.
-Over almost 100 years of production, beginning in Columbus and now ranging around the world, Cummins has become a significant member of Rudolf Diesel’s expanding network.
+Over almost 100 years of production, beginning in Columbus and now ranging around the world, Cummins has become a significant member of Rudolf Diesel’s expanding network, the best part of this is that it is one of the best options to use for a diesel engine repair.
 And with Nissan’s decision to power (up) their newest Titan with Cummins’ light-duty V8, that network just got a little bigger – and Cummins has become just a little more prominent.

 In an initiative co-hosted by the PR departments at Nissan and Cummins, a small group of media was invited to visit Cummins production facilities in Columbus.
 In what was described as a pilot phase of the engine’s production, with a few examples being shipped to Nissan while – at the same time – its RV derivative is made ready for the motorhome crowd, we were invited to go granular in an examination of the V8’s engineering and assembly.
 From the bare blocks (which are cast in Brazil), to the final cold and hot testing before heading to the dock, we were given a comprehensive – and largely enthusiastic – look at what goes into the assembly of the new Cummins V8.